 The most compelling definition I’ve heard of one’s “brand” is the story you choose to tell the world about what you’re doing.
 It’s how you communicate who you are in everything you do.

-I’ve had a lot of fun mentoring a couple students now through our Headliners Club program on the development of their musical brands.
+I’ve had a lot of fun mentoring a couple students now through our four-week coaching program on the development of their musical brands.
 Below are a couple different approaches that we explored around how artists can find and develop their own brands.
 If you want to work with one of our expert Soundfly Mentors on your marketing, branding, or business goals, feel free to sign up here.

 Approach 1: Starting with Why